Delby Powless

 Delby Powless (born July 3, 1980), is a Mohawk lacrosse player from the Six Nations of the Grand River First Nation near Brantford, Ontario.
 He was born in Six Nations, Ontario, and is the grandnephew of Ross Powless and cousin of Gaylord Powless, both of whom are in the Canadian Lacrosse Hall of Fame.
 He has played for the Buffalo Bandits of the National Lacrosse League and the Hamilton Nationals of Major League Lacrosse.
 In 2003, Powless received the Tom Longboat Award as the top male Aboriginal athlete.

 Lacrosse career

 Junior

-Powless was still minor age while playing his first season with the Six Nations Jr.B Red Rebles for their inaugural season.
+Powless was still minor age while playing his first season with the Six Nations Jr.B Red Rebels for their inaugural season.
 He would then play for the Six Nations Arrows for of the OLA Junior A Lacrosse League for the remainder of his junior career.